teodororicciardello/fillTree/README.md

 INSTALLATION INSTRUCTIONS

 Note: the following has been tested on an Ubuntu linux machine installed in AWS.
 Ensure you have installed Nginx and optionally Apache (the 'nginx_site' file assume Apache installed with php, anyway this is not a pre-requisite for the application).

-Copy the file 'fillTree.htm' in the root of your Nginx/Apache server (here assumed /var/www/) together with the folder 'js'.
+- Copy the file 'fillTree.htm' in the root of your Nginx/Apache server (here assumed /var/www/) together with the folder 'js'.
-Copy the file 'nginx_site' in the sites folder of the Nginx (here assumed /etc/nginx/site-enabled/)
+- Copy the file 'nginx_site' in the sites folder of the Nginx (here assumed /etc/nginx/site-enabled/)

 EXECUTION INSTRUCTIONS

-Open in a browser (tested in Chrome) the page fillTree.htm (e.g. http://mydomain/fillTree.htm).
+- Open in a browser (tested in Chrome) the page fillTree.htm (e.g. http://mydomain/fillTree.htm).
-Insert in the Web Address field the domain without http/https scheme (e.g. apache.org).
+- Insert in the Web Address field the domain without http/https scheme (e.g. apache.org).
-Click Add to see the site tree populated in the textarea below.
+- Click "Add" to see the site tree populated in the textarea below.